-At its 30th plenary meeting (Venice, 7-8 March 1997), the Commission, in consultation with the Croatian Constitutional Court, drew up a list of ... persons.
+At its 30th plenary meeting (Venice, 7-8 March 1997), the Commission, in consultation with the Croatian Constitutional Court, drew up the list of five persons.

 This list was submitted to the Committee of Ministers which is responsible for appointing the two advisers to the Constitutional Court and their three substitutes.